 Figure 7 (A) shows some representative clusters of tracklets obtained by our model using the forest of randomly spanning trees as MRF prior.
 Even though most tracklets are broken, some tracklets far away in space are also grouped into one cluster because they have the same semantic interpretation.
 For example, the first cluster shown in Figure 7 (A) contains tracklets related to the activities of "pedestrians from source 2 walk toward sink 7".
 It is not easy to obtain such a cluster, because most tracklets in this cluster are not observed either in source 2 or in sink 7.
-Figure 7 (B) and (C) show the representative clusters obtained by Hausdorff distance-based Spectral Clustering (referred as SC) [1] and TrajHDP [20].
+Figure 7 (B) and (C) show the representative clusters obtained by Hausdorff distance-based Spectral Clustering (referred as SC) [2] and TrajHDP [27].
 They are all in short range spatially and it is hard to interpret their semantic meanings.

-To further quantitatively evaluate the clustering performance, we use correctness and completeness introduced in [15] as measurements of the clustering accuracy.
+To further quantitatively evaluate the clustering performance, we use correctness and completeness introduced in [19] as measurements of the clustering accuracy.
 Correctness is the accuracy that two tracklets, which belong to different activity categories based on the ground truth, are also grouped into different clusters by the algorithm.
 Completeness is the accuracy that two tracklets, which belong to the same activity category, are also grouped into the same cluster by the algorithm.
-In extreme cases, if all the tracklets are grouped into one cluster, the completeness is 100%while the correctness is 0%; if every tracklet is put into a different cluster, the completeness is 0% while the correctness is 100%.
+In extreme cases, if all the tracklets are grouped into one cluster, the completeness is 100% while the correctness is 0%; if every tracklet is put into a different cluster, the completeness is 0\% while the correctness is 100%.
 A good cluster algorithm should have both high correctness and high completeness.
 To measure correctness (completeness), we manually label 2000 (1507) pairs of tracklets and each pair of tracklets belong to different (the same) activity categories (category) as ground truth.
-The accuracies of correctness and completeness for our pairwise RFT model, tree RFT model, TrajHDP [20] and SC [1] are reported in Table 1.
+The accuracies of correctness and completeness for our pairwise RFT model, tree RFT model, TrajHDP [27] and SC [2] are reported in Table 1.
 Our tree RFT model achieves the best performance in terms of both correctness and completeness.
 The pairwise RFT model also outperforms TrajHDP and SC.
-Note that the correctness is low when the cluster number is 2, since many trajectories of different paths have to be put into one cluster.
-The completeness is low when the cluster number is large, since trajectories of the same path are divided into different clusters.